SHOWING 1 - 1 OF 1 RESULTS

 The YA collection has a new home near the circulation desk.
 It is continuously growing with fiction, non-fiction and reference books.
 You will also find audio books and some graphic novels.

-In the Children's Library (on the 1st floor), parents and children can can find books, participate in summer reading programs and activities, attend story-hours, use a computer together, or ask staff about great books to read.
+In the Children's Library, parents and children can can find books, participate in summer reading programs and activities, attend story-hours, use a computer together, or ask staff about great books to read.

 The most current and most used reference materials.
 A Reference Librarian is on hand to assist with research projects, offer instruction in using online resources, and to help locate needed information.